More people own a mobile device than a toothbrush, estimates show.

 When Woods was traveling in China, he noticed that mobile payments were far more advanced than those in the Western world.

 “I tried to use cash in taxis, and they got mad.
-They wanted me to use digital payment, like WeChat Pay,” he told CMO by Adobe.
+They wanted me to use digital payment, like WeChat Pay,” he told CMO.com.
 WeChat has over 1 billion users, and 800 million of them use the WeChat Pay function to pay retailers and their friends.

 Meanwhile, no single U.S. mobile payment has become universal, leaving the door open for competition from abroad.
 “In the U.S., we’re trying to simplify payments, but everybody’s got screens,” Woods said.
 “Why not follow the model that works for a billion people in China, with code-scanning payments?”